-To support you in that role we are also offering a programme of FREE workshops which will take place Friday afternoon 1pm and 3pm here at Birmingham Settlement’s Community Hub in Kitts Green.
+To support you in that role we are also offering a programme of FREE workshops which will take place Tuesday afternoons from 1pm to 3pm here at Birmingham Settlement’s Community Hub in Kitts Green.
 Alongside, we will also offer you one to one support and a personal development plan.
 This programme runs for set periods so please contact us to find out when the next course is running.

 The course will cover and you will gain skills and experience in event management, health and safety, publicity and budgeting as well as providing you with an opportunity to get involved in your community and really make a difference as well as providing you with new skills and real work based experience which you can add to your CV.

 If you are interested in this opportunity, then place call 0121 603 8924 for a role description and a friendly chat or just drop in.